Azure/iot-identity-service/docs-dev/e2e-tests.md

 ### Running the script locally

-This requires you to have your own Azure subscription.
+This requires you to have your own Azure subscription and an Azure VM to run the tests from.
 Follow the same steps as the section above to create a resource group and managed identity, except for creating GitHub secrets.
+Assign the managed identity to the VM.

 If you've never created an IoT Hub under your subscription, you'll need to register the `Microsoft.Devices` Resource Provider.
 (Make sure to do this while logged in as yourself, not when logged in as the SP, because the SP won't have permissions to do this.)